-Bit of a no brainer here.
-The more foreign currency you take with you, the more you will have to spend on your holiday.
+The more foreign currency you take with you, the more you’ll have to spend on your holiday.
 So before you go, we recommend doing your homework and finding the best exchange rate possible.

-To follow on from point #1… if you want to start with the most foreign currency possible, then try to avoid exchanging your money at the airport.
+If you want to start with the most foreign currency possible, then try to avoid exchanging your money at the airport.

-You will likely get a better rate if you exchange your cash before heading to the airport, or by locking in a rate with a prepaid travel money card.
+You’ll likely get a better rate if you exchange your cash before heading to the airport, or by locking in a rate with a prepaid travel money card.

-Travel Money NZ has some handy destination guides on our website that you can read to help you with just this kind of information!
+Travel Money Nz has some handy destination guides on our website that you can read to help you with just this kind of information!

-If you take the time to sort out a spending budget before you go, it will help you keep your travel money in check while you’re away, and help you avoid returning home to a huge credit card bill!
+If you take the time to sort out a spending budget before you go, it will help you keep your travel money in check while you’re away, and help you avoid returning home to a scary credit card bill!

 If you plan to use your bank card while overseas, you could find your spending money getting eaten away by fees and charges.

-When using your bank card internationally, you will get the exchange rate available at the time, and you may get hit with a currency conversion fee.
+When using your bank card internationally, you’ll get the exchange rate available at the time, and you may get hit with a currency conversion fee.
 This could be a total of 3% of your transaction.
 Multiply that by however many times you might use your card, and that could amount to a substantial chunk of your travel money.

-If you use your everyday bank card to withdraw cash while you’re overseas, you should be aware that you could be hit with a few fees for doing so.
+If you use your everyday bank card to withdraw cash while you’re overseas, you should be aware you could be hit with a few fees for doing so.

-While you’re on holiday you may find plenty of ways to save your travel money so you can make it stretch further.
+While you’re on holiday, you may find plenty of ways to save your travel money so you can make it stretch further.

 If your accommodation includes breakfast, take advantage rather than eating brekky out.
 Visit local supermarkets to stock up on snacks and drinks for while you’re on the go.
 See if you can save with public transport passes rather than buying individual tickets.
-And make use of free Wi-Fi spots rather than using your own data (international roaming and data costs add up very quickly)!
+And make use of free Wi-Fi spots rather than using your own data (international roaming and data costs add up very quickly!).

 This blog is provided for information only and does not take into consideration your objectives, financial situation or needs.
 You should consider whether the information and suggestions contained in any blog entry are appropriate for you, having regard to your own objectives, financial situation and needs.
 While we take reasonable care in providing the blog, we give no warranties or representations that it is complete or accurate, or is appropriate for you.
 We are not liable for any loss caused, whether due to negligence or otherwise, arising from use of, or reliance on, the information and/or suggestions contained in this blog.